 With rising competition between schools in both private and public spheres, it’s becoming crucial to stand out from the crowd.

-That’s why many schools are creating marketing strategies that revolve around revamping their websites, boosting enrollment, raising funds, increasing donations, designing after-school or summer programs, keeping parents in the loop and more.
+That’s why many schools are creating marketing strategies that revolve around revamping their websites, boosting enrollment, raising funds, increasing donations, designing after-school or summer programs, designing posters for graduation, keeping parents in the loop, and more.

 You might think all of this would require fancy software or design skills, but it’s easier than that if you’ve got the right tools at hand.
 It can also be affordable, if not completely free, to use these resources.